saikiran927/saikiran927/README.md

-## Hi there 👋
+💫 About Me:

+👋 Hi there!
+I’m Sai Kiran, an AIML Enthusiast and passionate about solving real-world problems through Machine Learning and AI.
+ Currently Graduated🎓 in AIML, I thrive on turning data into actionable insights and building intelligent systems that drive innovation.

+💻 Tech Stack:
+Languages: Python, SQL
+Libraries: Pandas, Scikit-learn, PyTorch, Matplotlib, Numpy, Seaborn, BeautifulSoup
+Skills: Data Analysis, Predictive Modeling, Machine Learning, Deep Learning, Natural Language Processing, LLMS.

+🔍 My Focus Areas:
+👉 Machine Learning & AI
+👉 Data Analytics & Visualization
+👉 Predictive Modeling & Classification
+👉 Sequence to sequence models
+👉 LLMS, RAGS & AI Agents

+💡 Always exploring new technologies and tools to push the boundaries of AI and stay updated on recent Innovationss.
+Let’s collaborate and build something amazing!

 <!--
 **saikiran927/saikiran927** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
-👋 Hi there!
-I’m Sai Kiran, an AIML Enthusiast and passionate about solving real-world problems through Machine Learning and AI.
- Currently pursuing a Graduated🎓 in AIML, I thrive on turning data into actionable insights and building intelligent systems that drive innovation.

 Here are some ideas to get you started: